 Final Thoughts on Where to Stay in the Lake District

 The Lake District is one of the most beautiful regions in the UK.
 It is a popular holiday destination for travellers looking to relax, explore, and get back to nature.
 From towering mountains and pristine lakes to vibrant pubs and mouthwatering restaurants, there’s something for everyone in the Lake District.
+Our run through of Lake District hotels and hostels, will help ensure you have an amazing stay.

 Just to recap; Keswick is our pick for the best town to stay in thanks to its restaurants, bars, attractions and activities.
 Its also where you’ll find our pick for the best hotel in the Lake District, the Skiddaw Hotel Keswick.